Courses Master Display 2025-2026

 This course belongs to the following programmes / specialisations

-Master Business Research - No specialisation Year 1 Disc - IB Supply Chain Mgmt
+Master Business Research - No specialisation In transition - Y1 Disc IB Supply Chain Mgmt

-Master Business Research - Operations Research Elective Course(s)
+Master Business Research - Operations Research In transition - Year 1+2 Elective Courses

 Master Human Decision Science Elective Course(s)